Adversarian/RACER/README.md

 ### RACER Preprocessing Step
 RACER requires a preprocessing step to be performed on the data **prior to** splitting into test and train portions.
 This step discretizes continous features and then converts each feature into a [dummy encoded](https://datascience.stackexchange.com/questions/98172/what-is-the-difference-between-one-hot-and-dummy-encoding) variable.
 Note that since different discretization methods are used for multiclass and binary classification tasks you need to either specify the task using the `target` keyword argument or leave it to default to `"auto"` which attempts to infer your task when you call `fit_transform(X,y)` from the number of unique values in `y`.

+RACERPreprocessor now also supports separate `fit` and `transform` functions but it is still recommended to use `fit_transform` or perform `fit` on the entire dataset prior to splitting.
+This ensures that new unseen values are not left out of the transformation at test time.
 ```python
 X, Y = RACERPreprocessor(target="multiclass").fit_transform(X, Y)